KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NetworkScanner by spitzlbergerj](https://github.com/spitzlbergerj/MMM-NetworkScanner)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Typo: Found `Magic Mirror` in file `MMM-NetworkScanner.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-NetworkScanner.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-7. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+8. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-News-QR by nischi](https://github.com/nischi/MMM-News-QR)